List of Zoey 101 characters: Lance Rivers

-Lance (Ben Perry) is the son of Dean Rivers.
+Lance Rivers (Ben Perry) is the son of Dean Rivers.
 He cheats to be able to go to a premiere with Zoey.
 Lola and Quinn tell Zoey their bad vibe from Lance, but Zoey still goes to the premiere.
 Zoey later ditches Lance in his limo when she realizes what a jerk he is.

 Trisha Kirby

-Trisha (Jennette McCurdy) is the "bad girl" in Dustin's grade, who has a passion for being crude.
+Trisha Kirby (Jennette McCurdy) is the "bad girl" in Dustin's grade, who has a passion for being crude.
 She was held back due to failing grades.
-She dates Dustin in the episode "Bad Girl".
-Zoey ends up trying to break the two up.
+She dates Dustin in the episode "Bad Girl", and Zoey tries to break the two up.

 Courtney

 Courtney (Zoe Keller) is Mark Del Figgalo's ex-girlfriend.
 Her only appearance is on the Season 1 episode "Quinn's Date", in which she accuses Mark of "cheating" on her, after she caught Mark on a "date" with Quinn Pensky.